top of page

 LISA CABILES

-I am an avid ultrarunner competing in the 50 and 100 miles races mostly.
-I just returned from Hurt 100 (January 18th race) m, and am now preparing for Jackpot 🎰 100 on February 15th.
-My first marathon was the Seattle Marathon 2016 inn which I qualified for Boston.
-The Seattle Marathon will always hold a special place in my Heart.
-I’ve run numerous marathons since then including the Boston Marathon (3 times) and Chicago Marathon.
+I am an avid ultrarunner, competing in the 50 and 100 miles races mostly.
+I just returned from Hurt 100 (January 18th race), and am now preparing for Jackpot 🎰 100 on February 15th.
+My first marathon was the Seattle Marathon 2016 in which I qualified for Boston.
+The Seattle Marathon will always hold a special place in my heart.
+I’ve run numerous marathons since then, including the Boston Marathon (3 times) and Chicago Marathon.
 I love now using marathons as training runs for the longer distance ultras I do.
 I have 3 children who are my biggest supporters.
 Hopefully one day they may run a marathon with me :)

 JUSTIN BRITT

 Seattle is always home to us.
 Running the half marathon is exactly what my soul needs.
-I am an ex Seahawk & running has helped me transition and to escape anxiety & depression.
+I am an ex Seahawk, and running has helped me transition and to escape anxiety and depression.

 DERRICK BATES JR.

 I started running in 2022.
 I used it as conditioning for basketball.
 I started racing in 2024.
-I feel in love with road racing after doing the Seattle cherry blossom run!
+I fell in love with road racing after doing the Seattle Cherry Blossom Run!

 SARAH BALDWIN